lecardozo/lecardozo.github.io/_posts/2018-03-01-automated-docker-build.markdown

 tag: R
 ---

-The default support for R packages in Travis CI consists in basically three steps.
+The default pipeline for R package builds in Travis CI consists in basically three steps.
 First, your package repository is cloned into the working directory in Travis's VM/container.
 All package dependencies are first installed and finally the package can be built and checked.
-If no errors were raised during this steps, your build is considered successful!
-Here is an example of the default `.travis.yml` steps for R packages.
+If no errors were raised during these steps, your build is considered successful!
+Here is an example of the default `.travis.yml` for R packages.

 {% highlight yaml linenos %}
 install: